 Draw influence arrows from the Hare population alias to Predations, and from the Fox population alias to Predations.
-Enter the following expression to define the new variable: Hare population Fox population / 600 if you look closely at the Hare population and Hare deaths nodes you will notice small arrowheads on the margins.
-These indicate influence relationships with other nodes outside the module.
+Enter the following expression to define the new variable: Hare population Fox population / 600

 Unfortunately for the hares, each predation will count as a death for their team.
 Open the Hare module and arrange windows so that the Hare module diagram and its parent diagram are both visible.
 Draw an influence arrow from Predations to Hare deaths.